frandiox/vite-ssr/README.md

 - Support React?
 (PRs welcome)
 - Better docs
 - Check if bundled files are correct or need more tree shaking
-- Add a watcher utility to rebuild on file changes